ml-and-ml/SimCLR-Pathology/README.md

 Example execution: `python eval.py -out /path/to/output -data /path/to/svs/tiles  -library /path/to/csv/file.csv -j 10 --subsample .5 -checkpoint /path/to/checkpoint.pth.tar`

-Currently, the evaluation scripts output a tSNE visualization of the feature space.
+Currently, the evaluation script output a tSNE visualization of the feature space.
 Variable `dataset_embedding` can be exported as a feature vector of the input tile library.